 6. Make Sleep a Top Priority

-Another way to reduce stress levels is by ensuring that you get enough sleep.
+Another way to reduce stress levels is by getting enough sleep.
 Quality sleep is especially essential for ketogenic dieters.
-Without it, cortisol levels will increase, making the keto flu worse and keto adaptation more difficult.
+Without it, cortisol levels will increase, making the keto flu worse and keto-adaptation more difficult.

-To help you get to sleep at night, turn off all lights (including your phone) at-least 30 minutes before you go to bed and meditate.
+To help you get to sleep at night, turn off all lights (including your phone) at least 30 minutes before you go to bed.
+Use that 30 minutes to relax and meditate.
 This will help you shift your mind from work mode to sleep mode.

-You can also try using one of the magnesium supplements we suggested above to help you improve sleep quality.
-In fact, magnesium supplementation has been shown to increase sleep time, sleep efficiency, and melatonin levels in older adults with insomnia (the people who struggle with sleep the most).
+You can also try taking one of the magnesium supplements we suggested above to help you improve sleep quality.
+In fact, magnesium supplementation has been shown to increase sleep time, sleep efficiency, and melatonin levels in older adults with insomnia (i.e., those who struggle with falling asleep the most).